 This 15.5″ low glass container was used to offset the dead center of the tablescape.
 Smooth river rock in the water reminded me of a brook.
 Votive candles nicely reflected off the water, reminding me of how the stars shine on the nearby lake.
 A simple arrangement of tulips – a sure sign of spring – in the center added height, color, and visual depth.

-To mimic the linen pattern and to add lots of height to the center arrangement, I used curly willow branches in tall class cylinders.
+To mimic the linen pattern and to add lots of height to the center arrangement, I used curly willow branches in tall glass cylinders.
 This added to the natural, outdoorsy feel.

 The simple addition of 15 clear glass cylindrical votives subtly lights the buffet adjacent to the dining table.